Son hails shop for mum's Alzheimer's help

 Sainsbury's praised for keeping Alzheimer's mum in job

-The son of a woman suffering from Alzheimer's has praised Sainsbury's for keeping his mother in a job as a grocery picker despite her illness.
+The son of a woman with Alzheimer's has praised Sainsbury's for keeping his mother in a job as a grocery picker despite her illness.

 Doron Salomon, 29, thanked the supermarket for employing her for five months after a medical exam rendered her unemployable in October 2017.